Frequently Asked Questions

 What is the difference between Turn 1 and Turn 3 in Klondike?

-In Turn 1, you draw one card at a time from the stock, making every card accessible on each pass.
-In Turn 3, you draw three cards and only the top one is playable, making the game significantly more strategic and difficult.
+In Turn 1 you draw one card at a time from the stock, so every card is reachable on each pass and the game is fairly forgiving.
+In Turn 3 you draw three cards at once and can only play the top one, which means large parts of the stock can be temporarily out of reach.
+Turn 3 requires tracking the order of cards and timing your draws, making it significantly more strategic and difficult than Turn 1.

 How is FreeCell different from Klondike?